 Are you selling a product, a service, or a combination of the two?
-Product-based home businesses need different accounting software functionality than service-based businesses.
-Inventory tracking and sales tax collection and reporting can be time consuming without the correct software, so choose carefully.
+Product-based home businesses need different accounting software functionality than service-based businesses—just like the accounting needs for a retail store would be different than accounting for a SaaS company.
+Inventory tracking and sales tax collection and reporting can be time-consuming without the correct software, so choose carefully.

 Some home-based business owners require payment in advance, and others bill upon delivery of the product or completion of the service.
 Decide how you want to operate before choosing your accounting software so that you have all the features you need.

 Does your accounting software need to integrate with your website or another platform?
 Will you be working with independent contractors who need to be able to easily work with your software?
 The answers to these questions will impact your software decisions.